Article updated on May 12, 2020.

 - Publish on your website.

-To add Helppier to your website, you only need to paste a short code snippet into your website’s layouts.
+To add Helppier to your website, you only need to paste a short code snippet into your website’s layouts or install our Chrome extension.
 And that’s it.
 You will be able to create interactive user guides in a few minutes.